Matched Funds Trial makes Community Development program fairer

-The $9 million investment provides an incentive for more communities and outstations to join our program.
+The $9 million investment provides an incentive for more communities and outstations to join our community development program.

 Most of the program’s income comes from the Granites gold mine in the Tanami and flows to the northwest of our region.

-East of the highway and in the southwest where communities have less income we support far fewer community development projects and they are smaller.
+East of the Stuart Highway and in the southwest where communities have less income we support far fewer community development projects and they are smaller.

 It’s these areas that are getting a leg up during the three-year ‘matched funds’ trial.

 Who is eligible?

 Only groups that invest new income from land use agreements in community development projects will be eligible for matched funds.

 This includes groups that get mining exploration compensation and communities that get annual lease payments, also known as ‘section 19’ income.